 The public health perspective is increasingly relevant to clinical fields, where population-based research and health behavior models assist in the application of preventive health services.
-Clinically trained professionals are discovering that the MPH degree opens new career options and enhances their mobility within their chosen fields.
+Clinically trained professionals are discovering that the master of public health (MPH) degree opens new career options and enhances their mobility within their chosen fields.

-Dual degrees with the MPH are now available in collaboration with the following schools.
-Students must meet admissions requirements for both schools/programs.
-Separate applications are required with the exception of the MSW-MPH.
+Dual degrees with the MPH are available as follows.
+Students must meet admissions requirements for both programs.

-School of Social Work (MSW-MPH): Temple University's College of Public Health and School of Social Work’s (SSW) dual degree program affords full-time students the opportunity to earn Master of Social Work (MSW) and Master of Public Health degrees in three years or in four years for part-time students.
-The program prepares professionals to assess, understand, and address health-related concerns that impact the well-being of individuals, populations, and communities.
-Field experiences, which are integral to both programs, provide dual degree students opportunities to apply theories and skills from both professions to health-related practice and to explore numerous and exciting career options.
-MSW-MPH graduates may seek employment as administrators, policy and program planners and evaluators, counselors or clinicians, educators, and/or researchers.
-Online program options are available for both the MPH and the MSW, meaning that this dual degree can be completed online.
+MSW-MPH (School of Social Work): The master of social work (MSW) and MPH dual degree prepares professionals to assess, understand, and address health-related concerns that impact the well-being of individuals, populations, and communities.
+Field experiences, which are integral to both programs, provide dual degree students opportunities to apply theories and skills from both professions to health-related practice and to explore a wide range of career options.
+MSW-MPH graduates may seek employment as administrators, policy and program planners and evaluators, counselors or clinicians, educators, or researchers.

-MPH in Social and Behavioral Science —The MPH in Social and Behavioral Science prepares students for practice-oriented careers in health promotion, health counseling and health education, with a focus on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.
+The MPH in Social and Behavioral Sciences prepares students for practice-oriented careers in health promotion, health counseling and health education, with a focus on addressing the behavioral, social and cultural factors related to individual and population health, as well as public health program development, implementation and evaluation.

-MPH in Health Policy and Management (HPM)—Designed to develop professionals in the field of public health who have a clear understanding of the health policy and management of health-related programs, as well as the associated implications for public health practice and the impact on population health outcomes.
+The MPH in Health Policy and Management is designed to develop professionals in the field of public health who have a clear understanding of the health policy and management of health-related programs, as well as the associated implications for public health practice and the impact on population health outcomes.